veishpiu/bot_wa/replit.md

 - Added comprehensive .gitignore for WhatsApp auth, cache, and media files
 - Created .env file for environment variables
 - Configured console workflow for bot operation
+- Configured Puppeteer to use system Chromium in Replit environment
+- Updated index.js to dynamically locate Chromium binary path

+## Important Notes
+- **Security**: The original GitHub import included WhatsApp session files (.wwebjs_auth) that are now in git history.
+The .gitignore has been updated to prevent future session data from being tracked.
+When you first run the bot, you'll need to scan the QR code to create your own session.
+- **Chromium Setup**: This bot requires Chromium to be installed as a system dependency.
+The configuration automatically detects the Chromium binary path.

 ## How to Use
 1. Run the bot using the configured workflow